mutualmobile/PraxisKMP/iosApp/Pods/KMPNativeCoroutinesCombine/README.md

 A library to use Kotlin Coroutines from Swift code in KMP apps.

-> :warning: **Note:** this branch contains the Swift Async/Await wrapper functions.
-Swift Async/Await is a Swift 5.5 feature and requires Xcode 13 beta.
-These wrapper functions can only be used in apps targeting iOS 15 and macOS 12.

 ## Why this library?

 Both KMP and Kotlin Coroutines are amazing but together they have some limitations.